 I’ve worked on Natural Language Processing (NLP) applications as an engineer for a few years now.
 It’s the most fun I’ve ever had, but there sure are challenges.
-Most importantly people underestimate the difficulties involved in getting good annotated data.
+Most importantly people underestimate the difficulties involved in getting well-annotated data.

-Human communication, and therefor natural language, is subjective and ambiguous.
-To succeed building NLP applications you need to deal with this by making it very clear what your goal is, and what data you need to get there.
-So lets forget about the algorithms for a moment.
+Human communication, and therefore natural language, is subjective and ambiguous.
+To succeed in building NLP applications you need to deal with this by making it very clear what your goal is, and what data you need to get there.
+So let us forget about the algorithms for a moment.
 Here are some of the key data challenges I’ve come across in trying to execute successful NLP projects.

 What do you want from me?